Why you should use a deer hunting checklist:

 Ever since that trip, I use a checklist every time I go hunting.

-Don’t make the same mistake I did.
+Don’t make the same mistake I did and forget any of your hunting gear.
 You may not realize which essential piece of gear you forgot until you reach your destination.

-With so much gear to remember, it is almost impossible not to forget something unless you use a list.
+With so much gear to remember, it is almost impossible not to forget something unless you use a checklist.

 I have created the printable pdf checklist below to help you prepare for your next hunt and make sure you don’t make the mistake of forgetting something.